zcfs/Meteor-cfs-graphicsmagick/README.md

 A Meteor package that adds simple image manipulation using GraphicsMagick for [CollectionFS](https://github.com/CollectionFS/Meteor-CollectionFS).
-The main purpose of this is to quickly and easily check and manipulate images in the `beforeSave` function for a CollectionFS master file or copy.
+The main purpose of this is to quickly and easily check and manipulate images in the `beforeSave` function for a FS.Collection master file or copy.

 ## Prerequisites